IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > Option `select` filters elements from the result of command, while the `query` option gives filtering parameters to the API when listing elements.

-In above example, the same result is obtained with option:
+In the above example, the same result is obtained with option:

 ```shell
 --select=@ruby:'->(i){i["ats_admin"]}'